Sunday, February 3, 2013

 • Write a Policy that Specifically States How Social Media is Used in Your Hiring Practices

-In Part 1 of this series, I discussed how Social Media is used in the pre-employment background check process, and these methods need to be addressed in a company’s social media policy.
+In Part 1 of this series, we discussed how Social Media is used in the pre-employment background check process, and these methods must be addressed in a company’s social media policy.

 A company needs to be very careful in their use of information obtained from social media in their employment screening.
 It is imperative that the information is completely accurate and compliant.
 To be compliant, a company needs to refrain from basing any hiring decision on information that is discriminatory or a violation of privacy.